LU-SIFE/dotfiles/README.md

 ---

-### To-Do:
+### To-Do: (so I don't forget)

-I'll probably swap to `cmus` instead of my mpv wrapper, although my wrapper is really nice for a little player that doesn't need much attention.
+- I'll probably swap to `cmus` instead of my mpv wrapper, although my wrapper is really nice for a little player that doesn't need much attention.
 I'm still learning it though :3
+- swap to a vylet wallpaper at some point.
+I have a few in mind, maybe the art for 'creature city' :D
+- maybe brush up my nvim config for faster load times.